Asymptotic optimality of degree-greedy discovering of independent sets in Configuration Model graphs

-The proof will consist of four parts.
-First we define a stochastic process to describe the first phase of the dynamics and we prove that this process is Markov.
-Then, we establish hydrodynamic limits for the number of unpaired half-edges in the graph and the number of degree $1$ vertices.
-Afterward, we will prove a concentration result for the number of vertices not connected to any degree $1$ vertex after the first phase is over.
+The proof will consist of three parts.
+First, we give a stochastic description of a Markov process that gives the evolution of the first phase.
+Then, we establish the concentration of the asymptotic values of the number of unmatched half-edges, the number of unmatched half-edges stemming from blocked vertices and the normalised degree measure of the vertices not connected to any degree $1$.
+Using this convergences we prove that the resulting graph after phase 1 can be regarded as a Configuration Model with known limiting distribution.
 Finally, these limits combined with an observation from percolation for Configuration Models, allow us to establish the criteria given by Theorem \ref{thm:oneapplication}.

 \emph{(i) Stochastic description of the first phase:} the stochastic process used to model the first phase of the matching of the degree 1 vertices will be similar in spirit to the one used in \cite{brightwell2016greedy} to study the greedy algorithm.
 Here, we also keep track of the number of unpaired blocked half-edges in the random variable $B_t^{(n)}$.
 The other variables used to describe the process will be: the number $U_t^{(n)}$ of unpaired half-edges, the number $A_t^{(n)}$ of remaining degree 1 vertices to match and (for $k \in \mathbb{N}$) the number $\mu_t^{(n)}(k)$ of unexplored degree $k$ vertices.